Ex-Minor League Coach Pinto Opens Multi-Sport Complex in Wayne County

 Sullivan County Democrat

 April 23, 2016

-The White Mills sports complex provides training and treatment for athletes in a variety of sports, including specialized indoor and outdoor facilities designed for baseball, softball, soccer, football, lacrosse and field hockey.
+The White Mills sports complex provides training and treatment for athletes in a variety of sports, including specialized indoor and outdoor facilities designed for baseball, softball, soccer, football, karate, lacrosse and field hockey.

-The Sports Factory features a 150′ by 120′ indoor field that can be divided into two 120′ by 65′ fields or a regulation baseball and softball infield, indoor soccer field with indoor soccer leagues, field space also for football, lacrosse, field hockey, wrestling, indoor flag football leagues and a physical therapy clinic.
+.The Sports Factory’s indoor complex features a 150′ by 125′ indoor field that can be divided into two 125′ by 75′ fields or a regulation baseball and softball infield, indoor soccer field with indoor soccer leagues, field space also for football, lacrosse, field hockey, cheerleading, indoor flag football leagues and a physical therapy clinic.
 The Sports Factory also features a NFL grade turf with turf quality unequaled among indoor facilities.

 Presently under construction is approximately 15,000-square feet designated for sports programs soon to be added and plans are in place for the addition of outdoor fields.